Ifonyintedo

 Ifonyintedo is a town located in Ipokia Local Government Area of Ogun State in the South-western part of Nigeria.
 Founded in 1935, the town has grown to an estimated population of 10,000.
 It is primarily a farming community; however, commercial activities have increased recently owing to its proximity to the border with Republic of Benin.

 The people are predominantly Yoruba who speak the Anago dialect.

-There are various community development organizations involved in efforts to bring progress to the town among which are Ifonyintedo Development Union and Ifonyin Progressives.
+There are various community development organizations involved in efforts to bring progress and development to the town among which are Ifonyintedo Development Union and Ifonyin Progressives.